(Melissa Conner - 34)

 "No!"
 Kyle screamed out in terror!
 "There has to be something!
 If you won't do it, then I will!"

 Kyle ran over to Arys' side and held his hands out over the small boy.
-A golden glow began to cover the two boys until another boy with strawberry blonde hair suddenly appeared in the room as Charles led Harold in through the door.
+A golden glow began to cover the two boys until another boy with strawberry blond hair suddenly appeared in the room as Charles led Harold in through the door.
 Charles held Harold back just inside the door once he saw what was going on.

 "You can't stop me, Davie!"
 Kyle declared soundly as he tried to start the glow back up again.